pedrofrohmut/todos-csharp/MISSIONS.md

 - [ ] (07/10/2022) [Refactor] Change the names in IUserDataAccess and UserDataAccess
 - [ ] (08/10/2022) [Fix] Discover how to make stupid csharp framework give 404 for route not found, as any normal framework should, instead of 405 for some reason.
+- [ ] (10/10/2022) [Refactor] Change TodoDbDto, TaskDbDto and UserDbDto from string IDs to Guid so you can use it in Query and not use dynamic objects with dapper anymore.